numenta/NAB/README.md

 This will produce results files for the CLA anomaly detection method as well as baseline results using methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library.
-This will also pass those results files to the analyze_results.py script as above to generate final scores.
+This will also pass those results files to the analyze_results.py script to generate final scores.

 #### Data Format